1-99 Farming Guide

 Levels 25-45 – Stealing from the Hosidius Fruit Stand (40k exp/hr)

 From levels 25 to 45, you’ll be stealing fruit from the Hosidius Fruit Stall in the Great Kourend.
-More specifically, the location is in the southside of the Hosidius house, near the beach.
+More specifically, the location is in the eastside of the Hosidius house, near the beach.
 To do this however, you’ll need 15% favor from the Hosidius House, which is extremely easy to get.
-Also, while you’re thieving, you’ll notice two angry guard dogs, ready to attack you at any moment.
-To avoid them, and make your thieving experience a bit easier, simply attack them, run into the building adjacent, and lock them inside the house (as shown on the picture).
-In fact, you’ll now be able to thieve the fruit stall with a 100% success rate.
 If you do choose to bank your thieved items, there is a bank to the west (past the courtyard).
 Keep at it until you reach level 45!

 Levels 45-55 – Blackjacking Bearded Bandits (80k exp/hr, 100k gp/hr)

 We’re finally getting into the heart of this OSRS thieving guide.
 Get used to blackjacking, especially if you chose to take the fast route of thieving.
 From levels 45 to 55, you’ll be heading to Pollnivneach, to blackjack the Bearded Pollnivnian Bandits.

 To blackjack, in a basic way, you’ve got to have equipped a blackjack (preferably a maple blackjack).
 Once you’ve found a Bearded Bandit, simply knock him down with the blackjack, pickpocket him while he’s unconscious on the floor, and wait until he stands up again.
 If you’ve got fast fingers, you can pickpocket him twice while he’s on the floor, for even more experience and gold.